Do you get sick often, feel depressed or anxious, have high blood pressure, or restless sleep?

 The #1 cause of vitamin D deficiency is lack of sun exposure.
 Getting in the sun responsibly without protection and not allowing skin to burn is a great addition to your lifestyle, which optimizes your health and longevity.
 Also, certain chemicals in plastics, such as BPA, can affect the formation of vitamin D and create a deficiency.
 That water bottle, receipt, or plastic coffee lid is full of BPA.

 Try getting outside 20-30 minutes per day.
 Food is not a great source of vitamin D ,although the top options are wild-caught salmon and cod liver oil.

 You want to take high quality vitamin D3 (not D2) — for most adults 2,000- 5,000 IU per day is enough.
 I recommend taking the supplement for a period of time and then testing your blood.
 When supplementing with vitamin D, remember it is fat soluble.
 Eat with a healthy fat, such as coconut oil, avocado, or almond butter to optimize absorption.
-My family takes cod liver oil 2-3 times per week along with vitamin D drops (see here for alternate product).
+My family takes cod liver oil 2-3 times per week along with vitamin D or these drops for the kids.

 There’s no doubt that vitamin D is crucial.
 It affects over 3,000 genes and plays a really important role in many different processes.
 Vitamin D deficiency is associated with numerous diseases, so we absolutely need to ensure that our body possesses it in adequate levels.